- Recognize the varying amounts of sleep preschool children need.

 - See the Apply section for more ideas about engaging children who do not need naps.

 What Would You Do?
-Print the Rest Time Scenario Activity.
-Write your responses and discuss it with a supervisor, trainer, or coach.
+Read the Rest Time Scenario activity.
+Share your responses and discuss it with your trainer, coach or administrator.
 Then compare your answers with the suggested responses.

-Do you have children who don’t nap?
+Do you have children who do not nap?
 The risk for injury increases when children are bored.
 Here are quiet ideas to keep them engaged during a brief quiet time on their mats or at tables.
-Print these ideas and keep them in an envelope in your classroom.
+Read the ideas in the Activity Cards below and create an “I’m Not Sleepy” card set for your classroom.
 Let children who are not napping choose one each day.

-National Association for the Education of Young Children (2007).
-NAEYC early childhood program standards and accreditation criteria: The mark of quality in early childhood programs.
-Washington, DC: National Association for the Education of Young Children.
+National Association for the Education of Young Children.
+(2018).
+NAEYC early learning program accreditation standard and assessment items.
+Washington, DC: National Association for the Education of Young Children. https://www.naeyc.org/accreditation/early-learning/standards